rwaples/Copenhagen/Files/day1.md

 ```

 For instance, we have 0/40 in LWK and TSI, 40/40 in CHB, and 14/20=0.70 in PEL.
-Recall that we previously estimated a minor allele frequency of 0.55 in PEL without assigning individuals.
+Recall that we previously estimated a minor allele frequency of 0.55 in PEL without assigning genotypes to individuals.

 Why do we observe such a difference in estimates?